rrDumpTruck/Obsidian.Vault/Session Notes.md

 Assassination side quest:
 Leto Julii is hosting a week long party at a safehouse near Damocan's Grounds
+	Assassination attempt guidelines
+	-
+	Strength: Has lots of high end connections, and near endless resources.

-Creatures in attendance at the fool's carnival:
+	Weakness: Leto is very regimented in his activities Creatures in attendance at the fool's carnival: